Skip to content

 How to upgrade OpenFaaS

 OpenFaaS Standard and For Enterprises are both installed and upgraded in the same way, so you use the same helm upgrade --install command from the second above.
+There is no reason to "uninstall" the helm chart to perform an upgrade.

 The only time that helm upgrade --install may not work is when you are changing from clusterRole: false to clusterRole: true.
 In this instance, you will need to delete the conflicting Kubernetes objects one by one as directed by the output from helm, before running helm upgrade --install again.

-Automatic upgrades with ArgoCD or FluxCD
+Automatic updates with ArgoCD or FluxCD

 You can use ArgoCD or FluxCD to manage the installation of OpenFaaS by providing a custom values.yaml file.
 In this way, newer versions of the OpenFaaS components and Helm chart will be applied automatically, as they become available.